Al3cLee/silverbullet-space/tex-notes/templates-for-notes/note_template.typ

 )
 #show: show-remark

+#let (motivation-counter, motivation-box, motivation, show-motivation) = make-frame(
+  "motivation",
+  "Motivation",  // The title that will appear
+  counter: theorem-counter,  // or inherit from an existing counter if needed
+  inherited-levels: 1,
+  inherited-from: heading,
+  render: (prefix: none, title: "", full-title: auto, body) => block[
+    #strong[#full-title.]#sym.space#body
+  ],
+)
+#show: show-motivation

 // Define customized result environment, wrapped in a
 // gray box and `inset`ted to emphasize.
 #let (result-counter, result-box, result, show-result) = make-frame(
   "result",
   "Result",  // The title that will appear
-  counter: theorem-counter,  // or inherit from an existing counter if needed
+  counter: none,  // or inherit from an existing counter if needed
   inherited-levels: 1,
   inherited-from: heading,
   render: (prefix: none, title: "", full-title: auto, body) => [